Yağısıyan: Governor of Antioch

 In the 1080s most of Anatolia and Syria were ruled by two relatives of the Great Seljuk Empire sultan Malik-Shah I: Anatolia was ruled by Suleiman ibn Qutulmish, the sultan's cousin, and Syria by Tutush I, the sultan's brother.
 Between the two regions was the principality of Philaretos Brachamios, who, while paying nominal allegiance to the Byzantine Empire, was de facto an independent ruler over the region that also included Antioch (Antakya).

 Around 1084/1085, Suleiman succeeded in conquering the city from the Philaretos but when he tried to expand his domain to Aleppo in 1086, he was killed in battle against Tutush who proceeded to annex the city on behalf of Malik-Shah I. Yağısiyan was appointed as the governor of the city by the sultan the following year.

 Malik-Shah I died in 1092, and his brother at Damascus, Tutush I, granted Yağısiyan more territory around Manbij and Turbessel.
-When Tutush died in 1095 fighting the son of Malik Shah, his sons, Ridwan and Duqaq, fought for control of Syria, claiming Aleppo and Damascus, respectively.
+When Tutush died in 1095 fighting the son of Malik Shah, Berkyaruq; while Tutush's sons, Ridwan and Duqaq, fought for control of Syria, claiming Aleppo and Damascus, respectively.
 Yağısiyan, being the governor of a nearby city, became heavily involved in the ensuing power struggle in Syria.
 Although he collaborated with Ridwan to capture Urfa (Edessa) in 1096, next year he changed sides and supported Duqaq against Ridwan and his ally Sökmen.

 His army, however, was defeated.
 He had to accept Ridwan's supremacy.

 Later in 1097, Ridwan quarreled with his tutor Janah ad-Dawla, with whom Yağısiyan had a personal vendetta, and Yağısiyan became more amenable to an alliance.
 This was completed by marrying his daughter to Ridwan.
 The two were about to attack Shaizar when news of the crusade arrived, and all parties retreated to their own territories in order to prepare for the coming attacks.